Monolith supports a range of Android devices running Android 9 or any newer version.

-Rooting is the process of allowing users smartphones, tablets and other devices running the Android mobile operating system to attain privileged control (known as root access).
+Rooting is the process of enabling users of smartphones, tablets and other devices running the Android mobile operating system to attain privileged control (also known as root access).

 Secure Hardware Detection

-When we don't think that a device meets these benchmarks, we show users the following warning:
+When we don't think that a device meets these benchmarks, we send our users the following warning:

-We maintain a list of Android devices that are not receiving active security patches from the Android project or their manufacturers.
-These are devices which are deemed to be more likely to be exploitable by malware.
+We maintain a list of Android devices that have not received active security patches from Android or their manufacturers.
+These devices are deemed to be more likely to be exploitable by malware.